“Never do anything to attract enemy fire – It annoys those around you”

 No gutter access?
 Just use the aluminum flashing strips as available.

 Disclaimer: The NEC Code addresses antennas so follow your local jurisdiction requirements in all cases.
 Be aware.
 The ideas presented here are for informational purposes only.
 Safety First.

-Below is another type of covert antenna.
-This time, it’s a 1/4 wave ground plane for 145 MC.
+Below is another simple type of covert receive-only antenna.
+This time, it’s a 1/4 wave ground plane cut for the local airport tower frequency.
 It is simply an SO-239 with brazing rod soldered to the center conductor for the vertical whip and 4 radials sloping downward at 45 degrees.
-That is slipped over a 2 foot piece of 1 inch PVC pipe which conceals and protects the PL-259/SO-239 connection and also provides a mounting capability.
+That is slipped over a 2 foot piece of 1 inch PVC pipe which conceals and protects the PL-259/SO-239 connection, the internal preamplifier and also provides a mounting capability.
 The PVC pipe is painted flat olive-drab and is zip-tied to the branches about 30 feet up in the tree.

 The PVC pipe is barely visible, even zoomed up close as in this photo.
-The antenna elements are made from copper alloy brazing rods (from “Harbor Fright”) are also sprayed with flat O.D. paint and they are now invisible.
+The antenna vertical element is made from copper alloy brazing rod (from “Harbor Fright”) and the radials are 14 ga copper wire.
+Sprayed with flat O.D. paint it is all but invisible.

 Remote campsite antennas: Here is an 80 meter dipole rigged at a forest camp.
 Painted coax, thin, non reflective wire, strung close to the trees.
 Basic stuff..

 Keeping bush antennas concealed avoids questions.
 Hi – I’m just here camping….